 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Still existing or active (often used to deny rumors or beliefs that something has disappeared or declined)‘Jefferson's ideas are alive and well today in Washington’
+Still existing or active (often used to deny rumours or beliefs that something has disappeared or declined):‘the sports car industry is alive and well’

 - ‘After almost disappearing from the linguistic map, Galician is now alive and well.’

 - ‘The trend from the extreme left to extreme right, so obvious today, was alive and well then.’

 - ‘The sex industry is alive and well, and nothing anyone has done has managed to change that.’